1992 Aden hotel bombings: Planning

-In late December 1992, as Fadhli and his men were in the midst of waging their insurgency, Bin Laden contacted another local jihadist ally, Jamal al-Nahdi, to carry out an attack based on reports he received from al-Qaeda operatives detailing the US military presence in Aden.
-Nahdi, who also fought in Afghanistan, was one of the first people to pledge allegiance to al-Qaeda upon its formation.
-Bin Laden subscribed to the policy of "centralization of decision and decentralization of execution", allowing Nahdi to plan out the specifics of the attacks.
-Numerous sources, including the Federal Bureau of Investigation, state that Fadhli was also involved in the attacks to some extent, ranging from him being the mastermind to simply a co-conspirator with Nahdi.
+Bin Laden contacted Jamal al-Nahdi to carry out an attack based on reports he received from al-Qaeda operatives on the US military presence in Aden.
+Nahdi had fought in Afghanistan and was one of the first to pledge allegiance to al-Qaeda upon its formation.
+He was given the responsibility to plan out the specifics of the attacks.
+According to The New York Times, documents from the Federal Bureau of Investigation report that Fadhli was the "point man" of the bombings.

-On 23 December 1992, during a meeting at his apartment in Aden, Nahdi laid out his plan to a handful of militants, many of whom attended a training camp in northern Yemen funded by Bin Laden.
-His men were split into two groups; one would plant a bomb near a runway at the Aden International Airport, where a US Navy C-5 Galaxy aircraft was set to take off, while another, supervised by Nahdi himself, would perpetrate a simultaneous bombing of two separate hotels where US Marines were believed to be residing in.
+Nadhi laid out his plan to a small group of militants, many of whom attended a training camp funded by Bin Laden, during a meeting at his apartment in Aden on 23 December.
+His men were split into two groups; one group would plant a bomb near a runway at the Aden International Airport where a C-5 Galaxy belonging to the US Navy was set to take off, while another group supervised by Nahdi himself would simultaneously plant bombs two separate hotels where US Marines were believed to be residing.
+These were the Gold Mohur Hotel and the Aden Mövenpick Hotel, both international five-star hotels at opposite ends of the city's beachfront.
+Nearly 100 soldiers from the Marine Aerial Refueler Transport Squadron 352 of the 3rd Marine Aircraft Wing were in Aden and set to depart to Somalia.

-The plan had begun to go awry by 28 December, the day before it was set to take place.
-Local socialist authorities had arrested the two militants who were set to handle the explosives at the airport.
-Nahdi managed to convince his cell to still go through with the attacks, and tasked another man, Salih al-Khanabashi, with detonating the explosives at the airport, which had already been buried near the site.
+The plan had gone awry by 28 December, the day before it was set to take place, as local authorities arrested the two militants who were set to handle the explosives at the airport.
+Nahdi managed to convince his cell to still go through with the attacks and tasked another man, Salih al-Khanabashi, with detonating the explosives at the airport, which were already buried near the site.